iotc-secretariat/iotc-tcac-simulations/README.md

 -   `CPC` - listing all current IOTC CPCs and CNCPs together with their:

     -   mnemonic code

     -   official English name (as IOTC CPC)

     -   CPC / CPNC status

     -   *small islands developing state* (SIDS) status

     -   coastal state status

     -   presence of a *national jurisdiction area* (NJA) within the Indian Ocean

-    - size of the NJA (in km^2^)
+    -   size of the NJA (in km^2^, calculated from the shapefiles available to the IOTC Secretariat and originally downloaded from the VLIZ / Marine Regions [*maritime boundaries* database](https://www.marineregions.org/eezsearch.php))

     -   relative size of the NJA with respect to the IOTC area.

-    The size of the NJAs has been calculated from the shapefiles available to the IOTC Secretariat and originally downloaded from the VLIZ / Marine Regions [*maritime boundaries* database](https://www.marineregions.org/eezsearch.php).

 -   `COASTAL_STATE_SOCIO_ECONOMIC` - listing all IOTC CPCs that are either a coastal state or have a NJA within the Indian Ocean, together with their development status (retrieved from [here](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf)), and a set of socio-economic indicators to address the requirements of both *Option 1* and *Option 2* in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx) para.
 6.6(1)(b).
 More specifically, the following indicators required by *Option 1*, i.e.: